 sketchbook whiteboard OmniGraffle Illustrator

 competitor research sketches wireframes working website

 I started out by researching some similar real estate websites such as Zillow, Realtor, and Trulia.
 I thought about someone would want to know if they were being relocated or moving, and from there I put together sketches and wireframes of all the possible features and functions that could be included on the site.

 I was ambitious at first, and pictured a layout including an interactive neighborhood map, search by filtering of interests, images of points of interest and homes, ratings from other users, and being able to save and add personal notes.
 Below are some wireframes and annotations of these ideas:

-While Holly liked the idea of these features,, her main goal was to present an MVP to her classmates for her classmates the following week.
-Therefore, these features were more realistic for the long term, but for the time allotted it made more sense to stick to one basic function: allowing the user to search for a neighborhood or address and show the results on a map.
+While Holly liked the idea of these features, her main goal was to present an MVP to her classmates the following week.
+Therefore, these were bucketed into "long term ideas", but for the time allotted it made more sense to stick to one basic function: allowing the user to search for a neighborhood or address and show the results on a map.

 Below are the design iterations for the homepage.
 Initially it was a one simple question with a search bar, and then we decided to embed the map and search results as well.
 We also wanted to include the ability to add "favorites" if a user was signed into their account.